 Concerning the way that two UK VAT registered companies complete work in the construction sector, we recommend that you get ahead and view the CIS rules ahead of the launch.

-By familiarising yourself with the new Domestic Reverse Charges, you can prepare yourself, while making sure that you have taken all the necessary steps required before the launch this October.
+By familiarising yourself with the new Domestic Reverse Charges for construction services, you can prepare yourself, while making sure that you have taken all the necessary steps required before the launch this October.

 The Domestic Reverse Charge has been introduced by the HMRC as a way to combat VAT fraud.
 It is thought that missing trader VAT fraud within the construction industry has accumulated to £100 million missing revenue every year.